sdh07/X-Creation-Prompts/Meta Prompt.md

   - **ISME**: Proposes roles based on task requirements.
   - **AC**: Confirms alignment and transitions to Step 3.

+**Command Integration**:
+/check_in "Topic or Roadblock: Confirming Role Alignment for the Task"

 🧠 *AC Checkpoint*:
 - *AC*: "Do these roles and responsibilities align with your needs?"
 - **Command to Transition**: `/proceed_step3`

+---

 ### Step 3: Define Active Roles & Skills
 **Trigger**: Roles are confirmed in Step 2.